• Skip to primary navigation

 • 1 dried bay leaf, remove the leaf before serving

-• 1 teaspoon dried chives OR 1 tablespoon fresh chives, minced and reserved for sprinkling over the top of the finished rice as garnish
+• 1 tsp dried chives OR 1 tablespoon fresh chives, minced and reserved for sprinkling over the top of the finished rice as garnish

 COURSESide Dishes